 The individual or group requesting the display is responsible for its installation.
 This includes identifying the materials, mounting items securely, providing legends or labels, and for removing the display in a timely fashion.
 Exhibits are typically staged for one calendar month.
 Shorter or longer durations may be considered on a case-by-case basis.
 The Library is not responsible for any breakage that may occur.
 Insurance concerns should be discussed with the exhibits coordinator, and coverage might be recommended from an outside agency.
 Limited numbers of security strips may be available; these should be arranged through the exhibits coordinator in consultation with the Access Services Department.

-The Library will post announcements of exhibits on its webpage, blog, Facebook page, and on the Regis Today intranet site.
+The Library will post announcements of exhibits on its webpage, blog, social media, and on the One Regis site.
 All other advertising and marketing is the responsibility of the exhibitor.